Ancient Indian Trails

 In May, 1994, Senator Ben Nighthorse Campbell, D-Colorado, introduced legislation in the U.S. Senate directing the National Park Service to study the Trail for possible inclusion in the National Historic Trails system.
 In June, 1994, Rep. Scott McInnis, R-Colorado, introduced similar legislation in the House of Representatives.

-email or visit the website of the national Old Spanish Trail Association.
+You can email or visit the website of the national Old Spanish Trail Association.